irods/irods_docs/docs/system_overview/configuration.md

         "maximum_temporary_password_lifetime_in_seconds": 1000,

         // (Optional)
+        // The number of seconds between runs of the CRON task which executes the delay server migration algorithm.
+        // Changing this value requires a server restart in order to take effect.
+        "migrate_delay_server_sleep_time_in_seconds": 5,

+        // (Optional)
         // The number of delay rules allowed to execute simultaneously.
         "number_of_concurrent_delay_rule_executors": 4,

         // (Optional)
         // The amount of time the stacktrace file processing thread sleeps before files are
         // processed and written to the log file.
+        // Changing this value requires a server restart in order to take effect.
         "stacktrace_file_processor_sleep_time_in_seconds": 10,

         // Defines the size of the buffer used for sending and receiving bytes across the network